babaniyi/babaniyi.github.io/_posts/2023-03-22-designing-a-recommendation-system-for-search-in-ecommerce.md

 - Bag of Words (BoW)
 - Term Frequency Inverse Document Frequency (TF-IDF)

-<b>Index-Based Encoding</b>.
+**Index-Based Encoding**.
 As the name implies requires all the unique words in a document, then it assigns an index.
 For instance, suppose we have the following 3 sentences namely `["Men's long-sleeve summer flannel shirt", "White cotton polo", "Women blouse perfect for winter"]`.
 Then our corpus (collection of unique words in a document) would look like this `["men", "long-sleeve", "summer", "flannel", "shirt", "white", "cotton", "polo", "women", "blouse", "perfect", "for", "winter"]`.

 We assign an index to each word like: "men": 1, "cotton": 2, "summer":3, "white": 4, "polo": 5 and so on.
 Now that we have assigned a unique index to all the words so that based on the index we can uniquely identify them and replace the words in each sentence with their respective indexes.
 The text query *"White cotton polo"* becomes [4, 2, 5] which is understandable to any machine.

 But there is an issue which needs to be addressed first and that is the consistency of the input.
 Our input needs to be of the same length as our model, it cannot vary.
 It might vary in the real world but needs to be taken care of when we are using it as input to our model.

-Now as we can see the first sentence (*"Men's long-sleeve summer flannel shirt"*) has $5$ words, but the next sentence (*"White cotton polo"*) has $3$ words, this will cause an imbalance in our model.
+Now as we can see the first sentence (*"Men's long-sleeve summer flannel shirt"*) has \(5\) words, but the next sentence (*"White cotton polo"*) has \(3\) words, this will cause an imbalance in our model.
 To overcome this, we use max padding, which means we take the longest sentence from our document corpus and we pad the other sentence to be as long.
-This means if all of my sentences are of $5$ words and one sentence is of $3$ words, we will make all the sentences of $5$ words.
+This means if all of my sentences are of \(5\) words and one sentence is of \(3\) words, we will make all the sentences of \(5\)words.

-To add the extra word, recall while assigning indexes we started from $1$ not $0$.
-We use $0$ as our padding index.
+To add the extra word, recall while assigning indexes we started from \(1\) not \(0\).
+We use \(0\) as our padding index.
 This also means that we are appending nothing to our actual sentence as 0 doesn’t represent any specific word, hence the integrity of our sentences are intact

-<b>Bag of Words (BoW)</b>.
+**Bag of Words (BoW)**.
 BoW is another form of encoding where we use the whole data corpus to encode our sentences.
 BoW models sentence-word occurreences by creating a matrix with rows representing senetences and columns representing word appearance or frequencies.

 Suppose, our data corpus consist of the following:

 <center>["men", "long-sleeve", "summer", "flannel", "shirt", "white", "cotton", "polo", "women", "blouse", "perfect", "for", "winter"] </center>

 There are 2 kinds of BoW:
-1. <b>Binary BoW:</b> We encode 1 or 0 for each word appearing or non-appearing in the sentence.
+1. **Binary BoW:** We encode 1 or 0 for each word appearing or non-appearing in the sentence.
 We do consider the frequency of the word appearing in that sentence.
-2. <b>BoW:</b> We consider the frequency of each word occurring in that sentence.
+2. **BoW:** We consider the frequency of each word occurring in that sentence.

 An example of BoW is shown in Table 1.3